IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

 {: indent='8'}
 if_speed:
 : The if_speed
-  option is a 64-bit unsigned integer indicating the interface speed, in bits per second.
+  option is a 64-bit unsigned integer that indicates the interface speed, in bits per second.
 {: vspace='0'}